Long Distance Walkers Association

 http://ruthl.wordpress.com/ At last - another 50-something woman who walks and writes about it!
 Ruth Livingstone, a GP from Lincolnshire has a rather more ambitious aim though, namely to walk around the coast of the British mainland.
 Her blog is well written and a pleasure to read.

 http://ramblingman.org.uk/ 'The Rambling Man' aka Andrew Bowden.
-Descriptions of a couple of the long distance paths we have walked, plus a few others.
+Descriptions of several of the long distance paths we have walked, plus others we would like to do!

 Related links (not actually about walking...)